Search

 • Awareness: Members must be aware of each other’s presence and work.
 For example, in ant colonies, ants leave behind pheromones to guide others to the food source.
 Other ants can recognize these as signs from their fellow ants and guide themselves toward completing their task.

 • Fault-Tolerant: The failure of a single member does not impact the efficiency or outcome of the others.
-If any member of the swarm has to be dropped out, the rest can continue their tasks without any setback.
+If any member of the swarm drops out, the rest can continue their tasks without any setback.
 This ensures that the task is completed as long as one member remains.

 • Scalability: The Swarm can adapt to growing needs and include new members to scale up the network.
 For example, if the food sources are insufficient in bee colonies, more bees will be assigned to fly out and search.
 This creates a scalable system that adapts to the swarm’s needs and maintains efficiency at all costs.